VadymFES/simon-game/README.md

 2. Open the ``` index.html ``` file in your web browser to start the game.

+Alternatively, you can access the live version of the web application by clicking on the following link: https://vadymfes.github.io/simon-game

 ## Credits
 The game is created by Vadym Fesiuk.
 The original game concept and design are by Ralph H. Baer and Howard J. Morrison.